iljabek/vme64x-core/doc/vme64x_core-ug.md

 ## Performance

 The performance was measured with the `test_vme` program, available in the svec repository.
-In the measurement setup, the master was the A20 board and VME64x Core frequency was 125Mhz.
+In the measurement setup, the master was the MEN A20 board and the VME64x Core frequency was 125Mhz.

 A24 SCT DMA: